Are you wondering how to dress your newborn in summer for maximum comfort? Here are 5 tips to keep your baby cool and comfortable!

 However, if there isn’t much cool air passing over your newborn when they’re sleeping in summer, they might be totally comfortable in a short-sleeve onesie and nothing else.

-There may be times when you’re traveling and don’t have control over the thermostat—or maybe there isn’t AC!
 In situations where you’re faced with 80+ degree temps indoors while sleeping, don’t hesitate to omit the baby clothes and let your little one sleep in nothing but a diaper.

 How to Dress a Newborn in Hot Weather

-If you’re wondering what to dress your baby in during the daytime in summer, think back to the golden rule.
+If you’re wondering what to dress your baby during the daytime in summer, think back to the golden rule.
 Your newborn will be plenty comfortable in the same amount of layers you’re wearing!

 Think of this as a general rule for dressing babies for the outside: If the temperature is 65 degrees or less, your baby will probably be more comfortable in one layer more than you.
-In higher temperatures, dress them in the same number of layers as you.

 The most important thing when dressing your newborn for the outdoors in summer is to protect them from the direct sun.
 You can limit sun exposure and protect your baby’s skin with clothing, a sun hat, and shade.